AllanChain/sane-break/README.md

 - Linux: Whatever way you like
 - macOS: Open "System Preferences" and search for "Login Items".
 Click "+" and add Sane Break to login items
 - Windows: Use <kbd>Win</kbd> + <kbd>R</kbd> and type `shell:startup`.
 Put `sane-break.exe` or its shortcut there

+### Will Sane Break pause when I'm away?

+Yes, Sane Break will automatically pause and stop prompting breaks if there is no user input for a configurable amount of time, determined by the "Pause if idle for" setting.
+Additionally, if the idle time extends beyond a certain threshold, Sane Break will reset the break timer and break cycle, starting from a small break.
+These thresholds can be configured using the "Reset break after paused for" and "Reset cycle after paused for" settings.

+**Note for Wayland** (and possibly other platforms): Some applications, such as mpv, simulate user inputs to prevent the computer from sleeping automatically.
+Sane Break cannot distinguish between simulated and real inputs, so it will treat these simulations as active use.
+This means breaks can still occur while watching videos.

 ### Where are settings stored?